bigcommerce/dev-docs/docs/api-docs/catalog/currencies/currencies-overview.md

 <!-- theme: error -->

 ### Note
-> Do not change the default currency -- this will cause unintented currency conversion issues.
+> Do not change the default currency -- this may lead to unintended currency conversion issues.
+For instance, changing the default currency will not trigger price recalculation for the catalog.
+Additionally, changing the default currency will enable the newly assigned currency as transactional.

 </div>
 </div>